Axel Persson

 Axel Wilhelm Persson (23 January 1888 – 2 September 1955) was a Swedish cyclist.
 He competed in the road race at the 1912 and 1920 Summer Olympics and won a gold and a silver medal with the Swedish teams.
 Individually he finished 9th and 12th, respectively.

-Person won nine to eleven Swedish titles on the road and track, both in the sprint and long-distance events.
-In 1919, he also became Scandinavian champion in the road race.
+Person won nine to eleven Swedish titles on the road and track in both sprint and long-distance events.
+In 1919, he also became the Scandinavian champion in the road race.